 This post contains some affiliate links for your convenience.
 That means if you make a purchase after clicking a link I will earn a small commission.
 Don’t worry though.
 It won’t cost you a penny more!
 You can read my affiliate disclosure here.

-This year I got super realistic about what we actually do when we are in Maine not what we might do.
-In the past I’d always take a dressy outfit for going out to dinner.
+To try to pack light and pack right, this year I got super realistic about what we actually do when we are in Maine not what we might do.
+In the past, I’d always take a dressy outfit for going out to dinner.
 But in reality, when we are at the cottage we rarely go out to dinner.
 We usually end up out for lunch and none of the places we go for lunch requires more than jeans and a sweater.
 So, wrinkle-free packable tops that can be layered with a flannel shirt or a sweater and a few pairs of jeans along with yoga pants and a warm sweater for hanging around the cottage are what’s required.
 And… what I actually wear.

 Seriously, no matter how cute they are you don’t want to take one pair of brown pants that only goes with one of the shirts you packed.